PARTH-JADAV20/git-github/task 1.md

 ```bash
 echo "My First Project" > README.md
 ```
-➤ this cmd will create new file README.md with text written in " ".
+➤ This cmd will create new file README.md with text written in " ".

 ### **2. Stage the file:** ###
 ```bash
 git add README.md
 ```
-➤ this cmd will add README to stagging part.
+➤ This cmd will add README to stagging part.

 ### **3. Commit the file:** ###
 ```bash
 git commit -m "Initial commit: Added README.md"
 ```
-➤ this cmd will commit added file with message in " ".
+➤ This cmd will commit added file with message in " ".

 ### **4. Make changes to the file:** ###
 ```bash
 echo "Added a description" >> README.md
 ```
-➤ this cmd will append text of " " in README.md.
+➤ This cmd will append text of " " in README.md.

 ### **5. Stage and commit the changes:** ###
 ```bash
 git add README.md
 git commit -m "Updated README with a description"
 ```
-➤ this cmd will add modified file to stagging area and commit with message in " ".
+➤ This cmd will add modified file to stagging area and commit with message in " ".

 ## Task 4: Check Status and Log ##
 ### **1. Check the repository’s current status:** ###
 ```bash
 git status
 ```
-➤ this cmd will give status of git which files are modified and which file are in stagging area.
+➤ This cmd will give status of git which files are modified and which file are in stagging area.

 ### **2. View commit history in detail:** ###
 ```bash